andycbriggs/vue-liveupdate/README.md

 #### Configuration Options

 Both `useLiveUpdate` and individual subscriptions accept an optional configuration object.
 Currently, the configuration object supports the `updateFrequencyMs` property to control how often updates are sent from the server.
+The default, and highest, frequency is 50ms.

 **Global Configuration**: Provide a configuration object to `useLiveUpdate` to set defaults for all subscriptions: